martoto997/WebOpsMonitoringSpecialistTask/README.md

 # WebOpsMonitoringSpecialistTask

+The script for the site creation can be executed if IIS Server Role is already installed on the Server.
 The createIISSite.ps1 is defaulting to port 80 (html).